 - 1. Fully implements and enforces each of the following Board policies: - a.
-2:260, Uniform Grievance Procedure.
-This policy provides a method for any student, parent/guardian, employee, or community member to file a complaint if he or she believes that the School Board, its employees, or its agents have violated his or her rights under the State or federal Constitution, State or federal statute, Board policy, or various enumerated bases. - b.
-2:265, Title IX Sexual Harassment Grievance Procedure.
-This policy prohibits any person from engaging in sexual harassment in violation of Title IX of the Education Amendments of 1972.
-Prohibited conduct includes but is not limited to sexual assault, dating violence, domestic violence, and stalking. - c.
 7:20, Harassment of Students Prohibited.
-This policy prohibits any person from harassing intimidating, or bullying a student based on the student's actual or perceived characteristics of sex; sexual orientation; gender identity; and gender-related identity or expression (this policy includes more protected statuses). - d.
-7:180, Prevention of and Response to Bullying, Intimidation, and Harassment.
+This policy prohibits any person from harassing intimidating, or bullying a student based on the student's actual or perceived characteristics of sex; sexual orientation; gender identity; and gender-related identity or expression (this policy includes more protected statuses). - b.
+7:180, Preventing Bullying, Intimidation, and Harassment.
 This policy prohibits students from engaging in bullying, intimidation, and harassment at school, school-related events and electronically.
 Prohibited conduct includes threats, stalking, physical violence, sexual harassment, sexual violence, theft, public humiliation, destruction of property, or retaliation for asserting or alleging an act of bullying. - 2.
 Encourages anyone with information about incidents of teen dating violence to report them to any of the following individuals: - a.
 Any school staff member.
 School staff shall respond to incidents of teen dating violence by following the District's established procedures for the prevention, identification, investigation, and response to bullying and school violence. - b.
 The Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, or a Complaint Manager identified in policy 7:20, Harassment of Students Prohibited. - 3.
 Incorporates age-appropriate instruction in grades 7 through 12, in accordance with the District's comprehensive health education program in Board policy 6:60, Curriculum Content.
-This includes incorporating student social and emotional development into the District's educational program as required by State law and in alignment with Board policy 6:65, Student Social and Emotional Development.

-- 4. Incorporates education for school staff, as recommended by the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, or a Complaint Manager. - 5.
+This includes incorporating student social and emotional development into the District's educational program as required by State law and in alignment with Board policy 6:65, Student Social and Emotional Development. - 4.
+Incorporates education for school staff, as recommended by the Nondiscrimination Coordinator, Building Principal, Assistant Building Principal, Dean of Students, or a Complaint Manager. - 5.
 Notifies students and parents/guardians of this policy.